Skip to content

 What to put in your policy

 Your employee handbook should specify: the 30-minute meal break timing, whether it's paid or unpaid, and the duty-free test.
 Teamed's onboarding documentation includes a Maine-compliant break policy template.
-Your named specialist reviews it with you during the first two weeks.
+Your Teamed employment specialist reviews it with you during the first two weeks.

 Break violations carry civil penalties.
 The Maine Department of Labor investigates wage complaints, and meal-break violations are a frequent subject of individual complaints.